Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**05/25/2020**
+* Codecademy: Code Foundations
+* Explored Dijkstra's algorithm for finding the shortest path between two nodes
+* I've been adding too many Anki flashcards lately and it's been difficult to keep up

 **05/24/2020**
 * So close to finishing The Complete CSS Grid by @js_tut (yet so far from actually mastering it!)
 * Reviewed Flexbox